 On the other hand, with the Dark Night of the Soul, the energy seems to flow downwards and in – or into the realms of the Collective Unconscious and Soul.

 It is possible to have a little bit of Mystical Psychosis paired with the Dark Night of the Soul (and vice versa).
 It’s even possible to have both equally.
-But most people tend to experience only one type of spiritual emergency.
+However, most people tend to experience only one type of spiritual emergency.

 How to Cope With the Spiritual Emergency